anonynuk/PimpSmack/README.md

 This is my updated version of SMB Brute by EbolaMan so kudos to him for the original work

-...On that note:  I noticed, when using the original version, I as getting nothing but failures.
+...On that note:  I noticed, when using the original version, I was getting nothing but failures.
 I decided to take a quick looksy at the code and I'd edit a line here, there... and well, as most of you i'm sure can relate to, led to basically a complete re-make of SMB Brute.